gitploy-io/spinnaker-demo/README.md

 ## Step 0: Install Spinnaker

 In this demo, we don't explain installing Spinnaker.
-But Armory provides the command-line tool [Minnaker] to get up and running in a few minutes.
+But Armory provides the command-line tool [Minnaker](https://docs.armory.io/armory-enterprise/installation/minnaker/) to get up and running in a few minutes.

 ## Step 1: Configure Artifacts

-This demo build manifests with Helm chart, and it is called artifact, remote and deployable resources, in Spinnaker.
+This demo builds an artifact to deploy with Helm chart, one of Kubernetes template engines.
 And the Helm chart will be overridden for environments, respectively, by values files located under the `release` directory of this repository.
+To read the Helm chart and values files, we must configure artifacts.

 [Configure Helm artifact](https://spinnaker.io/docs/setup/other_config/artifacts/helm/) with the `hal` command: